palderman/DataSciAg/syllabus.md

 quickly, which is crucial to learning.

-### Assignment policy

-Assignments are due Monday night by 11:59 pm Central Time.
-Assignments should be submitted via the appropriate D2L Dropbox.

 ### Course Technology

 Students are required to provide their laptops and to install free and open